 As a result of this, radioembolization has many advantages that make it preferable to standard radioactivity treatment, where the side effects are greatly reduced due to the fact that the surrounding tissues are only slightly exposed to radiation, and we can use a radiation dose greater than the usual treatment.
 In addition, coagulation has Significant effect in reducing the tumor and killing it.

-What distinguishes this treatment from other (non-surgical) treatments?
-Like chemotherapy or surgical) is that we do not need a surgical incision, but it is a simple entrance to insert the catheter, and that this method can allow patients who are stubborn to other treatments to live longer or even suppress the tumor.
+What distinguishes this treatment from other (non-surgical Like chemotherapy or surgical) treatments is that we do not need a surgical incision, but we only need a simple entrance to insert the catheter, and that this method can allow patients who haven't gotten any better or seen any progress in other treatments in order to live longer or even suppress the tumor.

 Radioembolization is often used in the treatment of Hepatocellular Tumors However, it is also used in patients who do not respond to other treatments or whose health condition does not allow them to undergo more severe treatments.